noma4i/redmine_will_ship/README.md

   * You can select different rules like 'All commits should present' or 'At least ONE commit is present'
   * Custom Field called 'Shipped' is updated to 'Yes/No' if at least ONE harbor is shipped.
+  * Commits will be marked with Tick if they are present on any destination

 ## SHOW TIME
 ### Plugin